yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 We see that the number of occurrences is pretty much balanced around a mean value 645277.
 There are also values that are more or less distant from this mean.
-The question is whether this balance is just a statistical fluctuation or it is really a bias from the distribution we expect.
+The question is whether this balance is just a statistical fluctuation or it is really a significant bias from the distribution we expect.

 With hypothesis testing framework we can say whether this bias is statistically significant or not.
 The null hypothesis we are going to test against is \\( H_0: \\) the distribution of characters from the alphabet is